aabbtree77/twinpeekz/README.md

 _Edit 2022: I am no longer sure about simplicity (esp. since Go v.1.18), and Go in 3D.
 Anything "too far from C" brings layers and artificial runtime performance limits.
 This argument also rules out F#, Elm/Reason ML, Pony...
 The language should be that of a "better C" category._

 _The problem is, we do not have much choice in the "mature/popular static non-GC" language category.
 Rust is not productive, Zig is too low level.
-Ada, ATS, D, Nim have failed to attract masses, for a reason.
-Odin/V/Kit/C3/Carbon/Jai are relatively little known and further fracture the community, missing the punch line and any written software in them.
-Add a bunch of more exotic options such as carp, ark, ion, quaint, myrddin, cyclone, nimskull, neut...
-Scroll below for some arguments around Nim which I consider to be one of the better options.
+Ada, ATS, D, Nim have failed to attract masses, for a reason._

+_Odin/V/Kit/C3/Carbon/Jai are modern and designed by smart ambitious people, but they miss a punch line and any written software in them.
+Add a bunch of more exotic options such as carp, ark, ion, quaint, myrddin, cyclone, nimskull, neut..._

+_Scroll below for some arguments around Nim which I consider to be one of the better options for 3D.
 The "static non-GC" space could also be just hopeless._

 ## Why OpenGL?